Netflix brings back comedy series starring Ukraine’s President Zelenskyy - NewsBreak

 “Servant of the People” won the best feature series award at the Teletriumph Awards in Ukraine and also the Gold Remi Award for Television Comedy at the 2016 WorldFest in Houston.

 Zelenskyy also voiced Paddington the bear in Ukrainian for both “Paddington” and its sequel, “Paddington 2,” producers confirmed late last month.
-He even appeared in and won a Ukrainian “Dancing With the Stars,” according to Bloomberg .Netflix, TikTok suspend services in Russia
+He even appeared in and won a Ukrainian “Dancing With the Stars,” according to Bloomberg .Five takeaways from Zelenskyy’s virtual address to Congress

 Zelenskyy ran for president of Ukraine under a political party sharing the same name as his show, BBC reports .
 He won the presidency in 2019 in a landside, pulling in 73% of the vote while incumbent Petro Poroshenko drew 24%.